 Yellowing leaves can be caused by a number of conditions.
 If the cause is obvious, you can fix it immediately.
 If the cause isn't so obvious, try changing one thing at a time until you fix it.
 Even after you correct the problem, however, it's likely that yellow leaves will fall off with time.
 Don't worry: if the plant regains its health, it's possible that new leaves will fill in during the next growing season.

-The 6 Most Common Reasons for Yellow Leaves on Houseplants
+Common Reasons for Yellow Leaves on Houseplants

 Here are the 6 most common reasons for yellowing leaves: